mackenziekbrooks/dh180-w18-borndigital/labs.md

 3. What is their collection scope?
 That is, what type of topics do they cover?
 In what format?
 4. Can you find anything about their preservation strategy?
 5. What about METADATA?
 How well are the collections described?
 How easy is it figure out what the collection is about?
+6. What is the copyright situation?
+Can you find a rights statement?
-6. Which collections do you find most interesting?
+7. Which collections do you find most interesting?
 Useful?
 Surprising?